Le Frecce: Frecciargento

-Frecciargento trains operate at speeds of up to 250 km/h (160 mph).
+Frecciargento trains operate at speeds of up to 250 km/h (155 mph).
 In agreement to the use of Pendolino trains policy, only some sections of the railway lines of Frecciargento are high speed and it runs on conventional rail lines in the other sections.
 The third (ETR 485) and fourth (ETR 600, ETR 610) generation of Pendolino trains and the non-tilting ETR 700 are employed for Frecciargento trains.
 There are two classes (first and second class) as well as one restaurant car.

-According to the words of Trenitalia's CEO Luigi Corradi, starting from summer 2022, the Frecciargento service will be progressively abandoned.
+According to Trenitalia's CEO Luigi Corradi, starting from summer 2022, the Frecciargento service will be progressively abandoned.
 The trains that operate today as Frecciargento will be incorporated, with a change of livery, into the Frecciarossa service.